Sugarloaf Ridge State Park events

 - Do not use group facilities.

-The Bald Mountain route starts at 5:30 p.m. and meets at the group camp.
-It is strenuous and will cover 6.5 miles with over 1,500 feet of vertical, with some steep sections.
+The Bald Mountain route starts at 6:30 p.m.
+It is strenuous and will cover 6.5 miles with 1,500 plus feet of vertical gain with some steep sections.

-The Vista Trail route is a moderate-to-strenuous 4-mile hike with 700 feet of elevation.
-It begins at 6 p.m. from the White Barn.
+The Vista Trail route is a moderate-to-strenuous 4-mile hike with 700 feet of elevation gain.
+It begins at 7 p.m.

-Be at the meeting location at least 15 minutes prior to the start of the hike for a prompt departure.
+Meet at the White Barn at least 15 minutes prior to the start of the hike for a prompt departure.
 Bring your mask, water, snacks, and extra layers for the evening.
-Parking fees and social distancing apply.
+Parking fees apply.

 There will be tools provided and trained crew leaders with tasks for all.
 Those under 18 years old must be accompanied by a responsible adult.
 Also provided will be food and beverages.